Here are five key tips to protect teens from the stress of social media and screen addiction:

 - Be an adult: Be aware of what your child is viewing/accessing online.
 We wouldn’t allow a young person to drive a car without knowing the dangers of the road – yet we allow our children to go online often with the risk that they could stumble upon disturbing or violent content.

-- Impose limits if necessary – ban phones from the meal table and bedroom at night, explain you reasons why – eg better night sleep, more meaningful interaction.
-Imposing limits in this way might involve short term conflict and put you in the position of being the bad cop – but in doing so you are modelling the importance safe boundaries and self-regulation.
+- Impose limits if necessary – ban phones from the meal table and bedroom at night, explain your reasons why e.g. better night sleep, more meaningful interaction.
+Imposing limits in this way might involve short term conflict and put you in the position of being the bad cop; but in doing so you are modelling the importance of safe boundaries and self-regulation.

 Read my full article Technology and Stress at the British Association for Counselling and Psychotherapy (BCP) website